 We want to empower women and their friends and partners, to have that “missed conversation”.
 Why is it so taboo to talk about how seriously uncomfortable stitches may be?
 Or how it stings like a b*tch to pee after a vaginal birth?
 And let’s not get started on constipation and haemorrhoids!
 You may be grossed out but let’s be real here – women are experiencing this every day when they have babies.
 And even if you are child-free, someone in your family would have experienced the same thing!

-As a social enterprise, our profits are re-invested back into the business through the provision of workshops.
-We were able to deliver our first community workshop for young mothers within the East London area over summer to discuss their experiences during pregnancy, their maternity care and recovery after birth.
+As a social enterprise, our profits are re-invested back into the business through the provision of antenatal and postnatal support for women.
 It’s really important for us that we’re able to provide a platform for women within our communities, as they inspired us to create Mum Bub Hub – a safe space for mothers to share their stories.

 As you may be able to tell, we are big on keeping it natural!